Eduard6421/PQPP/README.md

     \PQPP
         \dataset - folder containing the annotated dataset
+            \generative_annotation_scores
+                \ gt_for_generative_all_models.csv - Score for each query in the generative seetting as described in the paper.
+                \ gt_for_generative_glide_new.csv - Score for each query of the glide method.
+                \ gt_for_generative_all_models.csv - Score for each query of SDXL method.
+            \retrieval_model_scores
+                \ avg_scores_rr.pickle - the average rr score per query of the two retrieval models.
+                \ avg_scores_p10.pickle - the average p@10 score per query  of the two retrieval models.
+                \ blip_2_rr_scores_map.pickle - the rr score per query of the BLIP2 model.
+                \ blip_2_pk_scores_map.pickle - the P@10 score per query of the BLIP2 model.
+                \ clip_rr_scores.pickle - the rr score per query for the CLIP model.
+                \ clip_pk_scores.pickle - the p@10 score per query for the CLIP model.
             \ all_users_ann_new.csv - Original generative setting annotations.
 Anonymized file
-            \ avg_scores_mrr.pickle - Average RR for each query in the retrieval setting.
-            \ avg_scores_p10.pickle - Average P@10 for each query in the retrieval setting.
             \ best_captions_df.pickle - File containing extra information about each query caption

+            === Files to be user for training new models of replicating the current CSV files include query caption, image ids, scores for the retrieval and generative settings ===

-            \ dataset.csv - Centralized ground truth file.
-This is the file to use if you plan to train new models or study the results in a "clean" method.
+            \ dataset.csv - Centralized ground truth file which contains all data.
-            \ gt_for_generative_all_models.csv - Score for each query in the generative seetting as described in the paper.
-            \ merged_retrieval_gt.pickle - File containing the ground truth image matches for the retrieval setting.
-            \ train_examples_new.pickle - File containing annotation for automated retrieval model training
+            \ train.csv - File containing training data split.
+(60% of data)
-            \ val_examples_new.pickle - File containg validation split
+            \ vaidation.csv - Centralized ground truth file for validation data.
+(20% of data)
-            \ test_examples_new.pickle
+            \ test.csv - Centralized ground truth file for test data.
+(20% of data)

         \pipelines - folder containing scripts to generate images for the generative setting
         \predictors - folder containing performance predictors as described in the paper
             \ correlation_cnn - Contains the CNN-based approach inspired by Sun. et al